owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 #### Transaction Rollback

-For testing strategies of web services, you probably find most people suggest to either truncate the test data on each run or to mock out the request and response.
+For testing strategies of web services, you probably find most people suggest to either truncate test data on each run or to mock out the request and response.
-These approaches are less ideal because they're either less effective or not testing the full stack of the web services.
-Would it be possible to use transaction rollback?
-Like what we do for transactional fixture in Rails?
+These approaches are less ideal because they're either less effective or they are not testing full stack of the web services.
+Would it be possible to use transaction rollback like what we do for transactional fixture in Rails?

 Of course!
 But first let's try to understand the reasons why making transaction rollback